andikaleonardo/Folx-App/README.md

 Folx-App for iOS is a sample game that demonstrates how to use iPhone X and ARKit's facial recognition features to quickly identify facial expressions as the user performs them.

 <b>To play</b>, first build and run with Xcode on your iPhone X. Then hit Start Game!
-FaceOff will tell you one expression at a time (for example: "Smile"), and you'll have a limited period to show that expression.
+Folx-App will tell you one expression at a time (for example: "Smile"), and you'll have a limited period to show that expression.

 Once you've lost all your lives, you'll be greeted (surprised?) with a looping animation of all the expressions from your session :).